JokingPhantom/swat-discord-bot/wiki-backup/Horror.md

 ## Skills

--   Blackout: This skill is a map-trigger that turns the screen black, puts all biological units to sleep, and disrupts mechanical units.
+-   Blackout/ Rad Wave: This skill is a map-trigger that turns the screen black, puts all biological units to sleep, and disrupts mechanical units.
-    This can only be triggered as the horror spawns and/or as the horror drops below 50% health.
+    This can only be triggered as the horror spawns and/or as the horror drops below 55% health.
 Sleep time occurs for 60 seconds (3 seconds if the hero is Rad.
 Resistant), but incurring any damage wakes from sleep.
+A fraction of all zombies within 1600 range are converted into rad walkers.

 <!-- -->

--   Rad bolt: The horror launches a long-range radiation bolt, dealing 800 radiation damage.
+-   Rad bolt: The horror launches a long-range radiation bolt, dealing 1600 radiation damage.
 This skill has a cooldown, but can easily be used multiple times during a boss fight.
 Rad.
 Resistant heroes will not be targeted by Rad bolt.
+In Nightmare, Extinction, and Survival, it deals 2400 radiation damage.

 <!-- -->